cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 ## Randomized and Deterministic Signatures {#det-sigs}

-When sLen > 0, the PSS salt is a randomly generated string chosen when a message is encoded.
+When sLenInBytes > 0, the PSS salt is a randomly generated string chosen when a message is encoded.
 This means the resulting signature is non-deterministic.
 As a result, two signatures over the same message will be different.
 If the salt is not generated randomly, or is otherwise constructed maliciously, it might be possible for the salt to encode information that is